mlell/tapas/manual/manual.md

 ----------------------

 The reads are mutated using per base probabilities derived from the geometric distribution.
-The mutation probabiltiy at the read ends is the highest.
+The mutation probability at the read ends is the highest.
 By this, the chemical damage near read ends can be modelled.
 For this, three parameters are important: